 As you can see in these pictures, Zwilling’s handles all have a sharp, distinct curve right before the butt end which allows you to rest your pinky finger and prevents your hand from slipping.
-It also adds a nice design element.
-Wusthof’s Classic line (top picture, second from the right) has a very similar curve but the rest of their lines have smoother curves.
-The handle on Wusthof’s Epicure line actual bends in the other direction which gives it a much different feel than the others.
+It also adds a beautiful design element.
+Wusthof’s Classic line (top picture, second from the right) has a very similar curve, but the rest of their lines have smoother curves.
+The handle on Wusthof’s Epicure line actual bends in the other direction, which gives it a much different feel than the others.

-How the knife feels in your hand – One of the most important factors in deciding which knives to buy is how it feels in your hand.
-This is highly personal and subjective.
+How the knife feels in your hand – One of the most important factors in deciding which knives to buy is how it feels in your hand; however, comfort is highly personal and subjective.
 Each product line from both Wusthof and Zwilling J.A.
-Henckels has a different handle, weight, bolster, tang etc. I highly recommend holding the knives before you buy because you might be surprised at which one you gravitate towards.
+Henckels has a different handle, weight, bolster, tang, etc. I highly recommend holding the knives before you buy because you might be surprised at which one you prefer.
 At the very least, order a few different options and return them after testing out the grips.
-You might feel strongly about a particular design but after holding it, realize that using it every day would be a challenge.
+You might feel strongly about a particular design, but after holding it, realize that using it every day would be a challenge.

 Price – Last but certainly not least is the price.
 Wusthof and Zwilling J.A.
 Henckels both make high quality and high performing kitchen knives.
 Because of this, unfortunately, they are not cheap.
 The pricing varies by brand, product line, and whether you buy a set or individual knives.
-Check the links below to see the latest pricing on Amazon and read more reviews.
+Check out the chart below to see the latest pricing on Amazon.

 Bolster and tang – All forged lines from Wusthof and Zwilling J.A.
 Henckels include a bolster and full tang to protect your hand from slipping onto the blade, improved balance, and durability.